 The Doodle 4 Google Art Competition is one of the most coveted scholarships for creative students.
 It’s not surprising, considering the winner receives a $30,000 college scholarship and a trip the Google Headquarters in California.
 If your talent lies in doodling, this is one competition that is definitely worth working towards.

 To win the Doodle 4 Google Art Competition, you must create a unique, original doodle that highlights the sentiments, “What inspires me”.
 You can use any material to bring your creation to life.
 The only stipulation is that the letters G-o-o-g-l-e must be incorporated into the design.

 The Arts For Life Award offers 25 annual scholarships of $1,000 each to Florida high school students who excel in any one of these five disciplines—visual arts, creative writing, dance, music or drama.

 To be considered for this scholarship, you must submit a portfolio showcasing your talents in your specific discipline.
-Along with your portfolio, you are also required to submit a brief essay describing how arts have positively influenced your life.
-Applications for each discipline are assessed by a committee of judges all of whom are respected in that particular field.
+Along with your portfolio, you must also submit a brief essay describing how arts have positively influenced your life.
+A committee of respected judges assess applications for each discipline.
 The top five scorers in each category are awarded $1,000 each.

 If you are an accomplished pianist who dreams of participating in the National Chopin Piano Competition, you could get $500 – $1,000 a year for up to 4 years to prepare for the event.
 Funded by the Chopin Foundation Scholarship Program, this award aims to support talented young pianists between the ages of 14 and 17.